litedatum/litedatum-blog/_posts/2025-06-29-Why-spark-job-sql.md

 This scene plays out in data teams worldwide.
 We've become so enamored with distributed computing that we've forgotten the most fundamental principle of data architecture: **your database is not just storage—it's your most powerful compute engine**.

-## The Great Reinvention: Why We Stopped Trusting Our Databases
+## Why We Reinvented the Wheel?

+Why did we stop trusting our databases?
 The rise of big data created a cultural shift.
 Suddenly, databases were "just" storage layers, and real computation happened elsewhere.
 Hadoop taught us to move code to data.
 Spark convinced us that distributed processing was always superior.
 The cloud promised infinite scalability through external orchestration.

 But somewhere in this evolution, we lost sight of a basic truth: modern databases are sophisticated computational engines.
 They've spent decades optimizing query execution, developing cost-based optimizers, and building columnar storage formats.
 When you write a complex validation rule in Python and ship it to Spark, you're essentially asking a distributed system to poorly recreate what the database does natively.